 Lake Louise Parking: Everything You NEED to Know

 While parking at Lake Louise is still possible, unlike Moraine Lake, it is no fun between June and mid-September.
-Scoring a parking spot at Lake Louise in the summer can be near impossible.
+Scoring a parking spot at Lake Louise in the summer can be nearly impossible.
 Fortunately, Parks Canada operates a shuttle in the summer months, making access to the lake more manageable.

 Thankfully, it is not like this year-round, and outside of the summer, parking at Lake Louise is not so stressful.
 We know you have questions about parking at Lake Louise, so let’s dig in!